xamotex1000/xamotex1000/README.md

 Dabbling in C#, I ventured into modding a game I was passionate about, finding a warm and welcoming community of moderators.
 Despite encountering burnout during the final stretch of a mod, I took a break but remained inspired by the prospect of working at Valve, branching from the many positive aspects of Valve's work environment.

-Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and ultimately pursuing a career at Valve in my early 20s.
+Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and hoping to pursue a career at Valve in my early 20s.
 </details>

 ### Contact Me